 One area which could concern Pellegrini in the early stages of the season is in attack following the injury to Alvaro Negredo, who is set to be sidelined until the end of September, at the earliest.

 Sergio Aguero missed a large part of pre-season due to Argentina reaching the final of the World Cup and Pellegrini has warned that the 26-year-old will be eased into the new campaign in an effort to minimise his risk of injury.

 Aguero started just 20 times in the Premier League last season, while a thigh muscle disrupted the striker’s World Cup involvement after the group stages this summer.

 The onus, therefore, will be on Stevan Jovetic, who also has injuries to blame for his restricted appearances in a City shirt following his arrival from Fiorentina last summer.

-The Montenegro international featured just 11 times in the Premier League last term but his preseason displays have been been one of the biggest positives for City this summer, and he now has the chance to strike up an early partnership with Edin Dzeko.
+The Montenegro international featured just 11 times in the Premier League last term but his pre-season displays have been been one of the biggest positives for City this summer, and he now has the chance to strike up an early partnership with Edin Dzeko.

-For the third year in a row, Toure’s agent Dmitri Seluk claimed the Ivorian is unhappy.
+But for the third year in a row, Toure’s agent Dmitri Seluk claimed the Ivorian is unhappy.
 This summer, Seluk accused City of disrespecting the player over an apparent lack of acknowledgement on his birthday.